Roasts: How to cook and what are the different types?

 Sirloin & Rump Roasts:

 Sirloin and Rump roasts are similar as well when it comes to cooking methods as they are both a lean roast with long muscle fibers.
-These roasts are best cooked in the oven until medium rare and sliced thin when serving.
-It is important to note, since Sirloin and Rump roasts are naturally more lean, they can
+These roasts are best cooked in the oven until medium rare and sliced thin against the grain when serving.
+It is important to note, since Sirloin and Rump roasts are naturally more lean, they can dry out when overcooked and aren't as "forgiving."

 So what to cook with roasts?